|What is this website about?

 This website is an output of the 1st International Workshop on Public Private Dialogue (February 2006, the World Bank Paris Conference Centre), organized by a cross-sectoral team from the World Bank Group, DFID and the OECD Development Centre.
 Since then, annual workshops have brought together PPD practitioners in major capitals around the world.

-Over the years, the PPD workshops have brought together diverse stakeholders from the public, private and donor communities around the world.
+Over the years, these PPD workshops have brought together diverse stakeholders from the public, private and donor communities around the world.
 The aim is to share and discuss experiences, identify good practice, and build a foundation of knowledge to support ongoing or new dialogue initiatives.

 This website is an extension of the workshops' aim.
-Inspired by, but not limited to, the products of the workshops, it is enabling the sharing of experiences and lessons learned from around the world about what makes PPD successful.
+Inspired by, but not limited to, the shared products of the workshops, it is enabling the sharing of experiences and lessons learned from around the world about what makes PPD successful.